-The cheapest flight to Constanta you can get by boooking 32 days before departure.
+For the cheapest flights to Constanta book 32 days before departure.

 The most popular airlines on the route London - Constanta: Wizz Air (W6), Hahn Air Systems (H1), Turkish Airlines (TK).

-The cheapest flights you can book on the route Luton (LTN) - Mihail Kogalniceanu (CND).
+The cheapest flights are on the route Luton (LTN) - Mihail Kogalniceanu (CND).

 Direct flights last about 3h 28min.